Attendance of Looked After Children at School

 Guidance

-This guidance highlights the need for all children who are enrolled and normally attending school to attend, unless exceptional circumstances apply.
+This guidance highlights the need for all children who are enrolled and normally attending school to attend, unless very exceptional circumstances apply.

 It has been noted in research that across the entire educational spectrum, there has been an increasing tendency for carers and parents to take children and young people out of school during term time to go on holiday.
 The reasons for this are normally those of cost and availability of holidays.